adimesika1/CloudWalker/README.md

 ## Pretrained
 You can use some pretrained models from [our pretrained models](https://cgm.technion.ac.il/Computer-Graphics-Multimedia/Software/CloudWalker/runs.zip) to run evaluation only.
 Download and extract the runs.zip file to the "runs" directory in the root.
-Run the evaluation script as described previously.
+Run the evaluation script as described previously (run on the processed dataset).

 For example:
 ```